Quark model: Discovery of color

 Instead, six months later, Moo-Young Han and Yoichiro Nambu suggested the existence of a hidden degree of freedom, they labeled as the group SU(3)' (but later called 'color).
-This led to three triplets of quarks whose wave function was anti-symmetric in the color degree of freedom.
+This led to three triplets of quarks whose wavefunction was anti-symmetric in the color degree of freedom.

-Flavor and color were intertwined in that model: They did not commute.
+Flavor and color were intertwined in that model: they did not commute.

 The modern concept of color completely commuting with all other charges and providing the strong force charge was articulated in 1973, by William Bardeen, Harald Fritzsch, and Murray Gell-Mann.